nerevu/handbook/docs/ckan-https.md

      ```bash
      sudo certbot certonly --nginx
      ```

+        **IMPORTANT**: When you get to [this section](https://handbook.nerevu.com/ckan-https.html#set-up-certbot-on-your-ec2-instance) that has you put a `cron` job in your crontab to update your SSL certificate automatically, be sure to delete the other cron job that is updating the old SSL certificate.

 6. You should get a confirmation that your certificates have been downloaded, with a path to the `fullchain.pem` and `privkey.pem` file locations.
 Put these file paths somewhere you can access them easily for the next steps.